Nexmo/nexmo-developer/_tutorials/en/olympus/link-facebook-page.md

 You're now ready to receive messages users send to you on your Facebook Page.

-> **NOTE:** If in the future you want to link a different application to this Facebook page, you can repeat the procedure described in Part 2, for the new application.
+> **NOTE:** If in the future you want to link a different application to this Facebook page, you only need to repeat the procedure described in Part 2, for the new application.

 ## Re-linking your Facebook page to your Nexmo account